xhtdby/shriram/README.md

 ---

-## 📚 What Was Removed

-The old version in `backup-complex-structure/` included:
-- Separate Strapi CMS backend
-- Multiple shared packages
-- Complex monorepo setup
-- Database configuration
-- Multiple build processes

-**All of this complexity has been eliminated** while keeping the same functionality.

 Ready to build something amazing?
-Run `npm run dev` and start coding! 🚀
+Run the setup script and start coding! 🚀